akhilannan/pbir-utils/docs/ci_cd.md

 `pbir-utils` can be integrated into your CI/CD pipeline to validate Power BI reports before deployment.
 This ensures all reports adhere to your team's standards and best practices.

-This guide demonstrates how to set up a CI/CD check using Azure DevOps as an example, though the concepts apply to GitHub Actions, GitLab CI, and other tools.
+This guide demonstrates how to set up CI/CD checks for both **GitHub Actions** and **Azure DevOps** using a single, platform-agnostic validation script.

 ## Repository Structure